-I’m Ryan Spletzer, a Software Developer and DevOps practitioner in Information Research (IR) within R&D at Dow Chemical.
+I’m Ryan Spletzer, a Software and DevOps Engineer in Directory Services at Autodesk.

-I’ve had experience in backend and frontend development, mostly in the .NET and ASP.NET (increasingly Core) stacks, and I am one of the biggest PowerShell fans you’ll ever meet.
+I’ve had experience in backend and (some) frontend development, mostly in the .NET and .NET Core stacks, and I am one of the biggest PowerShell fans you’ll ever meet.

 I enjoy working on and contributing to open source projects and would encourage anyone interested to peruse my GitHub account.

-Since graduating college from Michigan State University in 2012 with a degree in Supply Chain Management and Minors in Computer Science and Information Technology, I have worked at The Dow Chemical Company in Midland, Michigan.
+After graduating college from Michigan State University in 2012 with a degree in Supply Chain Management and Minors in Computer Science and Information Technology, I worked at The Dow Chemical Company in Midland, Michigan until March 2018.

-In my current role as R&D Software Developer, I help to create research-driven applications and solutions on the Information Research Systems Development team.
+My last role at Dow was as an R&D Software Developer, where I helped to create research-driven applications and solutions on the Information Research / Systems Development team.

-In addition to project work, I own and manage our Team Foundation Server (TFS) instance for Information Research and collaborate with our Information Systems group on co-administrating Dow’s enterprise Visual Studio Team Services (VSTS) instance.
-I help drive improvements to our processes, promote usage of source control (primarily Git), package management and automated builds / releases, and help to organize work item tracking in the form of Scrum / Kanban boards for the group.
+In addition to project work, I owned and managed our Team Foundation Server (TFS) instance for Information Research and broader R&D, and collaborated with our Information Systems group and co-administrated Dow’s Enterprise Visual Studio Team Services (VSTS) instance.
+I helped to drive improvements to our processes, promote usage of source control (primarily Git), package management and automated builds / releases, and helped to organize work item tracking in the form of Scrum / Kanban boards for the group.

-I also own and manage Information Research’s Web Farm, driving automation improvements with PowerShell DSC and implementing key architectural services like AMQP message queueing, worker services and scheduled batch jobs.
+I also owned and managed Information Research’s Web Farm, driving automation improvements with PowerShell DSC and implementing key architectural services like AMQP message queueing, worker services and scheduled batch jobs.

-Dow is increasingly using Azure, and as a result I currently manage Information Research’s Azure subscription and created the logical organization and security model of the resources we currently use, which other groups in the company adopted as well.
+Dow began increasingly using Azure, and as a result I managed Information Research’s Azure subscription and created the logical organization and security model of the resources we currently use, which other groups in the company adopted as well.